ANUJ760/byte-pair-tokenization/README.md

 I used an AI assistant to handle repetitive tasks (like syntactical cleanup and text preprocessing), so I could focus entirely on the **algorithmic design and core logic** of the BPE algorithm itself.

+## Note
+The text data used is just a smaller version of alice.txt dataset, which is used due to the smaller scale of the minimal BPE implementaion.
 ---

 ## 🚀 What’s Inside